AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/Editor.md

 container's mediaRectangle and maskShape children.

 Image creation involves some asynchronous steps.
-The image will be visible in this client almost instantly, but will render as a gray placeholder on other clients until it has been uploaded to storage and then downloaded by those clients.
+The image will be visible in this client almost instantly, but will render as a gray placeholder on other clients until it has been uploaded to DCX and then downloaded by those clients.
 This local client will act as having unsaved changes until the upload has finished.

 #### Parameters